Open Excavation vs. Trenchless Repair: Why Smart Pipe Repair Companies Are Choosing CIPP Technology to Win More Customers and Increase Profits

 The most apparent difference between open excavation and trenchless repair is digging.
 But for plumbing companies, there’s a lot more to consider before investing in a sewer repair method for your business.
 Let’s start by looking at what each method takes to complete.

 Breaking it down to its most basic components, there are nine essential steps to any open excavation sewer repair, starting with locating the sewer line itself.
-From there, the process requires careful work to keep other buried utilities intact.
+From there, the process requires careful work to keep from disturbing other buried utilities, all while digging down to the sewer line through hardscapes, sod, and concrete to complete the repairs.

 1. Locate the sewer line